Skip to content

 Decision-Making

-WFRC is incorporating community planning into the scenario analysis and project prioritization processes of the Regional Transportation Plan (RTP) and analyzing how external forces impact equity focus areas (EFAs).
+WFRC is incorporating community planning into the scenario analysis and project prioritization processes of the Regional Transportation Plan (RTP) and analyzing how external forces impact community focus areas (CFAs).

 WFRC will continue to explore community considerations in reviewing and scoring project applications for Transportation Improvement Program (TIP) and Transportation and Land Use Connection (TLC) projects.